Listeria: Symptoms, Diagnosis, Transmission & Treatment

 Listeria is a bacteria found in soil, iodine and water that can cause an infectious illness called listeriosis.
+It is often the bacteria behind many food recalls in the food distribution industry.
 This bacteria is usually transmitted through contaminated water and food, like unpasteurized milk, cheese, veggies, seafood and sausage.
-It is often the bacteria behind many outbreaks in food distribution that lead to food poisoning.

 A listeria infection is often asymptomatic, although symptoms are most commonly seen in groups with compromised immune systems like children, older adults, pregnant women and patients with chronic diseases.
-The initial symptoms of listeriosis present similarly to a flu and include fever, body ache and chills, with diarrhea appearing later on.
+The initial symptoms of food poisoning caused by listeria include include a fever, body ache and chills, with diarrhea appearing later on.

-To prevent contamination from a listeria outbreak, you should ensure adequate hand hygiene and thoroughly wash your food before consuming it.
-If listeriosis has been diagnosed, you should monitor all hygiene practices to avoid further transmission to others.
+To prevent contamination from a listeria outbreak, you should ensure adequate hand hygiene and thoroughly wash your food before handling and consuming it.
+If you notice symptoms of a listeriosis infection, be sure to consult a family doctor, gastroenterologist or infectious disease specialist for assessment and treatment as needed.

-The main symptoms of a listeria infection are:
+The most common symptoms of a listeria infection are:

 • Muscular pain